 Using your notes and photos, you can evaluate if a property is worth paying extra for or not.

 #5 Remember, It’s An Investment

-The last of our house buying tips is that your home is in all probability the biggest investment you’ll ever make.
+Our final tip is that your home is in all probability the biggest investment you’ll ever make.
 So treat it like one.
 Don’t panic about the perplexing current market situation.

 After you have held the property for over five years, you can usually ignore any blips in the housing market.

 If your house devalues by 10 percent in the next three years, who cares?
 You’ll probably live in it for eleven, and by then, the market will have settled and you’ll see a great return on your investment.

 The only investment that matter are the one which make sense over the long term

 Firstly, do your research both using the internet and on foot.
 This is the easiest house buying tip.
 Talk to locals, agents and look out for small market changes.

 Keep your cards close to your chest, and try to stay in control.
 If the estate agent is known to much they’ll do all they can to get more money from you.